tatiananantes/skills-workshops/test_driven_development/tdd_simple/README.md

 # etc
 ```

+3. Run `bundle install` inside the directory `exercise_1`
-3. In the file `exercise_1/spec/phone_checker_spec.rb`, write tests for each of those cases using the [RSpec syntax](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby-programming/lessons/introduction-to-rspec#:~:text=Let%E2%80%99s%20add%20our%20first%20test.).
+4. In the file `exercise_1/spec/phone_checker_spec.rb`, write tests for each of those cases using the [RSpec syntax](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby-programming/lessons/introduction-to-rspec#:~:text=Let%E2%80%99s%20add%20our%20first%20test.).
 You *should not* modify the `PhoneChecker` class code.
-4. Run `rspec` and make sure the tests pass.
+5. Run `rspec` and make sure the tests pass.
 We've now written automated tests for our class.

 ## Edge cases